-The Articles of Association state the objectives and regulatory organs (General Meeting, Executive Committee and Board of Trustees) of the Goethe-Institut association as well as rules for members.
+The Articles of Association state the objectives and regulatory organs (General Meeting, Executive Committee and Board of Trustees) as well as rules for members.

-The Basic Agreement governs the cooperation between the Goethe-Institut and the Federal Republic of Germany represented by the German Foreign Office.
+The Basic Agreement governs the cooperation with the Federal Republic of Germany represented by the German Foreign Office.

 You can view the organisational chart of our Head Office here.